eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

 have two mixers observing the same position in orthogonal polarizations.
 By default the calculator will assume that you intend to use both mixers together to reduce the integration time required.
+This is generally the best option, as the two polarization measurements are insufficient for polarimetry.
 However if you wish to estimate the sensitivity which would be obtained in each polarization individually, you should select the "Separate polarizations" option.